-- 7.1 Informal- For informal grievances, a written note of the date and nature of the matter together with any agreed outcome should be kept in confidence by the manager and copied to the employee.
-The note should be destroyed securely after three years, in accordance with the Data Protection Act 2018 and GDPR and the University's Record Retention policies which can be found on SharePoint.
-In the event the line manager leaves the University before this date, all related documentation will be passed to Human Resources. - 7.2 Formal- At the end of each stage, a complete record of relevant documentation generated during the various stages of the formal procedure must be passed to Human Resources.
-These records will remain confidential, monitored under equality
+7.1 Informal- For informal grievances, a written note of the date and nature of the matter together with any agreed outcome should be kept in confidence by the manager in a secure location in accordance with the University's Data Protection Policy and copied to the employee.
+The notes should be destroyed securely after three years, in accordance with the Data Protection Act 2018 and GDPR and the University's Record Retention policies.
+In the event the line manager leaves the University before this date, they should ensure that all related documentation is passed to Human Resources.

-- legislation, and retained for a limited period in accordance with the Data Protection Act 2018 and GDPR and the University's Records Retention policies. - 7.3 A summary of all grievances, outcomes and actions is maintained and general statistics reported for equality monitoring and management purposes.
+- 7.2 Formal- At the end of each stage, a complete record of relevant documentation generated during the various stages of the formal procedure must be passed to Human Resources.
+These records will remain confidential, monitored under equality legislation, and retained for a limited period in accordance with the Data Protection Act 2018 and GDPR and the University's Records Retention policies. - 7.3 A summary of all grievances, outcomes and actions is maintained and general statistics reported for equality monitoring and management purposes.
 This summary is kept securely and confidentially in accordance with the Data Protection Act 2018 and GDPR and the University's Records Retention policies.